rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 ###All data
 applied mask based on Norway_border_10kmbuffer.shp, areas outside shp = NA
+> .tif rasters in folder "masked_to_norway"

+applied mask based on Norway_nowater.shp, areas outside shp = NA
-> .tif rasters in folder "masked"
+> .tif rasters in folder "masked_no_water"

 output as asciis for Maxent
-> .asc rasters in folder "forMaxent"
+> .asc rasters in folder "forMaxent_asc"

 clipped extent to norway_alpine.shp
-> .asc rasters in folder "forMaxent_predictions"
+> .asc rasters in folder "forMaxent_predictions_asc"

 ###Reprocessing of Distance_to_Coast_norway raster
 This raster has NA values across much of the study region.
 This raster was subsetquently remade from N250 Data\Coastline250\coastlinel2.shp